DeusExHackina/BL3SaveFiles/README.md

 590.sav just a random upload :P

 360.sav - endgame assist, pretty sure it's "clean" for side quests?
-Heavy modded gear.
+Iffy on the modded gear, some max, some not